-To put things right for Mr T, I'm currently minded in saying AJ Bell should pay Mr T £200 for the distress and inconvenience caused in providing him unclear information regarding its trading process.
+To put things right for Mr T, I think AJ Bell should pay Mr T £200 for the distress and inconvenience caused in providing him unclear information regarding its trading process.

 My final decision

 My final decision is that AJ Bell Management Limited should pay the compensation as set out above.